 - Automatic inventory updates: Spocket automatically updates inventory levels, so you don’t sell sold-out or discontinued items.

 - Premium suppliers: Spocket has a smaller supplier directory than SaleHoo and HyperSKU, but most suppliers reside in Europe and the US.
-Furthermore, Spocket enforces that suppliers list products at least 25% lower than the retail price to increase margins for sellers.
+Furthermore, Spocket enforces that suppliers list products up to 40% lower than the retail price to increase margins for sellers.

 - Automated order fulfillment: Spocket syncs with your online store and processes orders automatically.

 - Return policies: Spocket suppliers can choose between three return policies – no returns, 15-day returns, and 30-day returns.

 - Free trial: Unlike most competitors, Spocket offers a 14-day free trial period.

 - Branded invoice: Spocket’s branded invoice helps establish your brand and appear professional.